tpapp/ContinuousTransformations.jl/README.md

 `ArrayTransformation(transformation, dimensions...)` transforms a vector of numbers to an array elementwise using `transformation`.

 `TransformationTuple(transformations)` can be used for heterogeneous collections of transformations.

+`TransformLogLikelihood` wraps a log likelihood function, transforming the domain and taking care of the Jacobian transformations.

 ## Planned